antiboredom/videogrep/README.md

 ####--search / -s
 Search term

+###--search-file / -sf
+A file with multiple search terms

 ####--search-type / -st
 Type of search you want to perform.
 There are three options:
 * re: [regular expression](http://www.pyregex.com/) (this is the default).